 If you follow social media—NextDoor, Twitter, ChiswickW4.com forums—you might have come across some very negative views about OneChiswick from our opponents.
-In recent days (this is written in early February 2021) the temperature has dramatically increased as things get into the legal sphere and OneChiswick supporters were able to voice our views more loudly.
+Following the end of Covid restrictions the temperature dramatically increased as things entered into the legal sphere and OneChiswick supporters were able to voice our views more loudly.
 It is the ‘cancel culture‘, a deliberate and orchestrated campaign designed to smear and discredit anyone who opposes the undemocratic changes foisted on Chiswick under the guise of Covid 19.

-OneChiswick is a group of people who care about Chiswick, who genuinely represent the views of the thousands of people in Chiswick across a very wide spectrum.
+OneChiswick is a group of local people who care about Chiswick and who genuinely represent the views of the thousands of people in Chiswick across a very wide spectrum.

 - We are PRO CYCLING in a safe environment which is fair to all and does not marginalise or make Chiswick more dangerous or daunting to other road users.